loociano/MPSM2NetworkPrinting/README.md

 ## How to install

+* **Recommended**: go to Cura → Marketplace.
+Install plugin **Network support for Monoprice Select Mini V2**.

+* Manually: download this repository and move to the Cura plugins directory.
+On Windows, it is `C:\Program Files\Ultimaker Cura 4.6\plugins\`.

+## How to use

-1. **Important**: Due to [a bug](https://github.com/Ultimaker/Cura/issues/7739) in Cura, only one network plugin can be enabled when adding network printers by IP address.
+1. **Important**: due to [a bug](https://github.com/Ultimaker/Cura/issues/7739) in Cura, only one network plugin can be enabled when adding network printers by IP address.
 Please click on **Marketplace** and disable `UM3 Network Printing` plugin temporarily to add the printer.

 1. In Cura, go to Settings → Printer →  **Add Printer**.